 DPGA in keeping with its philosophy and mission strives to make its students in the DP programme active and lifelong participants in their learning.
-It encourages students to " learn from multiple perspectives, through collaborative teaching approaches," aware that such an approach " can lead to positive outcomes" such as " improved academic and social skills, increased self-esteem, and more positive relationships with others."
-Teachers at DPGA are aware of the shift in focus in addressing students with special educational needs which is now the responsibility of all teachers who form part of the student's education.
+It encourages students to "learn from multiple perspectives, through collaborative teaching approaches," aware that such an approach "can lead to positive outcomes" such as "improved academic and social skills, increased self-esteem, and more positive relationships with others."
+Teachers at DPGA are aware of the shift in the focus of the understanding of "Inclusive Education" to mean "barriers created by society that under shine the individual's ability to succeed".
+Addressing such students with special educational needs which is now the responsibility of all teachers who form part of the student's education.
+Hence it's a programme to ensure that he/she succeeds.